Are you an advisor? Go to Unbiased Pro

 If Oklahoma is your chosen retirement state, here are some of the best places to retire:

-2. Oklahoma City — Oklahoma City has a low cost of living, a friendly community, and a thriving economy.
+• Oklahoma City: Oklahoma City has a low cost of living, a friendly community, and a thriving economy.
 It also offers a wide range of cultural attractions, including museums, galleries, and theaters.

-4. Broken Arrow Broken Arrow is a small town located in northeastern Oklahoma.
+• Broken Arrow: Broken Arrow is a small town located in northeastern Oklahoma.
 The town has a low cost of living, a friendly community, and a variety of outdoor recreational activities, including fishing and boating.

 The bottom line

-Oklahoma offers a wealth of benefits for potential retirees and has a lower cost of living than many other states, but limited healthcare options is a concern.
+Oklahoma offers a wealth of benefits for potential retirees and has a lower cost of living than many other states, but limited healthcare options are a concern.
+There may be cultural considerations to think about as well.

 It's important to seek expert financial advice to weigh up all of the costs associated with retiring in Oklahoma, including property taxes, insurance, and living expenses, in order to make an informed decision about whether the state is the right choice for your retirement.